 There are two big secrets you need to know.
-First, clear and concise content is the key because each segment has a five-minute maximum record time.
+First, clear and concise content is the key because people want to know what the show is about.
 For a word lover like me, (and maybe you, too?) this can be a challenge.

 Secondly, your station turns into a pumpkin—yep, lights out—twenty-four hours after you add any segment to your station.
 This means you need to add content every twenty-four hours for your station to stay “live.”

 Rather than feel intimidated by a daily deadline for adopting a social audio component in your media and marketing mix, think of it as a five-minute-a-day practice.
 Also, it’s a fantastic exercise for honing your communications.